Dr. Childress is a court-involved clinical psychologist.

 - A proper assessment for a possible shared persecutory delusion needs to be conducted.

-In his book, Foundations, Dr. Childress describes the family pathology in the courts that is typically described as “parental alienation”, and Dr. Childress has authored multiple booklets about the pathology and its solution, including:
+In the book, Foundations, Dr. Childress describes the family pathology in the courts that is typically described as “parental alienation”, and Dr. Childress has authored multiple resources about the pathology and its solution, including:

 - The Narcissistic Parent: A Guidebook for Legal Professionals Working with Families in High-Conflict Divorce